North Country Trail offers challenges and unique beauty from...

 He stayed with some of them along the way as they would invite him into their homes, but he said he found places to camp about 70 percent of the time and stayed in motels or homes the other 30 percent.

-He decided on the North Country Trail because he thought it was "unique, different and much-less traveled," compared to more well-known trails like the Appalachian Trail that is completely built running 2,190 miles through 14 states from northern Georgia to Maine.
+He decided on the North Country Trail because he thought it was "unique, different and much-less traveled," compared to more well-known trails like the Appalachian Trail that is completely built and runs 2,190 miles through 14 states from northern Georgia to Maine.

 Carrying his 40-pound backpack, Jordan said the main problems along the route were people's dogs (mostly in Ohio), heat exhaustion on the hot summer days, the mosquitoes (mostly in Michigan), that extreme cold in North Dakota to start the trip and traffic when he had to take to the paved roads where there's no trail.